LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.56.1
+*Released*: 19 July 2021
+* Added getLineageFilterValue to support linage queries to a given depth.

 ### version 2.56.0
 *Released*: 14 July 2021
 * Add option to SearchBox to show a dropdown for searching by Ids